 Moving Home: Declutter and Downsize

 Well, it’s that time in your life; you’re moving home.
 The opportunity for a fresh start and create a new home environment.
 Moving is a hard and tedious task for anyone.
 No one likes to pack everything up in boxes, unload the boxes, unpack the boxes.
 Placing everything in its designated area especially when you have way too much stuff you do not even need.
 After the move you always end up with lost or broken items, boxes that never seem to get unpacked, and hours of lost time and energy.
-Wouldn’t it be easier using tips and tricks on how to prepare before the move?
-You are about to learn a few easy steps on how to: declutter, downsize, and get rid of unwanted belongings when moving home.
+Wouldn’t it be easier using tips and tricks on how to preparebefore the move?
+You are about to learn a few easy steps on how to: declutter, downsize, and get rid of unwanted rubbish and belongings when moving home.

 Let’s take a look at some of the things you can eliminate immediately.
 Search for easy to identify possessions called the “low hanging fruit” in your home.
 Some of these things might include: